-Inside: If you enjoy these salted chocolate almond butter cups as an alternative to Reese’s peanut butter cups, I think you’ll love the healthy candy makeover I’m sharing today – a real food version of YORK peppermint patties!
+If you enjoy these salted chocolate almond butter cups as an alternative to Reese’s peanut butter cups, I think you’ll love the healthy candy makeover I’m sharing today – a real food version of YORK peppermint patties!

-Have I ever told you about the day I opened my microwave – which doubles as an extra pantry cabinet – and found an entire box of Newman’s Own Dark Chocolate Peppermint Cups?
+Before we dive into the recipe, have I ever told you about the day I opened my microwave – which doubles as an extra pantry cabinet – and found an entire box of Newman’s Own Dark Chocolate Peppermint Cups?
 Totally happened.

-Homemade Peppermint Patties
+Homemade Peppermint Patties Recipe

 For the creme filling:

 - While the creme filling is firming up, place 1 tablespoon coconut oil and 6 tablespoons chocolate chips in a small sauce pan and melt over low heat, stirring occasionally.
 When the chocolate/coconut oil is fully melted, remove the pan from heat and set aside.

-Remove the creme filling from the freezer, scoop out one teaspoon, roll it into a ball and then press down until you have a small disc.
-Continue this process until you have 12 discs:
+- Remove the creme filling from the freezer, scoop out one teaspoon, roll it into a ball, and then press down until you have a small disc.
+Continue this process until you have 12 discs.

-Line the muffin tin with 12 paper cups and place 1 teaspoon of chocolate mixture in the bottom of each.
+- Line the muffin tin with 12 paper cups and place 1 teaspoon of chocolate mixture in the bottom of each.
 Place the creme filling in next and press it down into the chocolate.

-Pour 1/2 teaspoon chocolate over the creme filling.
+- Pour ½ teaspoon chocolate over the creme filling.